rushilyapa/Terminal-Assessment/READme.md

 - loops and conditional control structures
 - error handling

-* Menu - The menu lets you play with what the app can do.
-It allows the user to have a place
+* Menu - The menu is the home page for the app.
+From here you can select the following listed below.

+* View packges -

-* Booking an appointment -
+* Book an appointment -

 * View existing booking -

-* View packges -

 ### Develop an outline of the user interaction and experience for the application.
 Your outline must include: